10 Most Special Events In The Netherlands

 The 10 Most special events in the Netherlands need to include tradition, of course.
 The event of Leiden is one of them!
 It commemorates the Spanish siege and subsequent relief of the city in 1574.
 Leiden becomes one great festival for two days in a row.
 Enjoy the parade, fun fair, market, concerts, parties, fireworks, and traditional dishes.

-Despite the fun fair and numerous parties, Leidens Ontzet is a celebration with many traditions with historical meanings.
+Despite the funfair and numerous parties, Leidens Ontzet is a celebration with many traditions with historical meanings.
 The morning of three October starts with the reveille at the city hall.
 Free herring and white bread are then given out at the Leidse Waag.
 You can then enjoy a musical gathering in the Van Der Werf park and service in the Pieterskerk.
 In the evening people traditionally eat a carrot and onion stew called Hutspot.
 The festivities end with a grand firework show.

 Special Events In The Netherlands 8: Sail Amsterdam

-SAIL traditionally starts with the Parade: hundreds of ships sail into the IJ and form a unique sight which you will never forget.
+SAIL traditionally starts with the Parade: hundreds of ships sail into the IJ and form a unique sight that you will never forget.
 In the following days, several matches on the water take place, including Skutsjesilen(sailing with a typical Frisian ship).
 The Royal Netherlands Navy will also display their skills on the water.

 Next to all the activity on the water, there is also plenty to do on the wharves, which makes it so special.
 The SAIL program boasts entertainment, art, culture, music, and sporting and children activities.